ansible/ansible/docsite/latest/rst/playbooks.rst

 to target and what remote user to complete the steps (called tasks) as.

-The `hosts` line is a list of one or more groups or host patterns, separated by colons, as described in the :ref:`patterns` documentation.
+The `hosts` line is a list of one or more groups or host patterns, separated by colons, as described in the :ref:`intro_patterns` documentation.
 The `remote_user` is just the name of the user account::

     ---